 NICC reserves the right to evaluate requests for admission and to refuse admission to applicants when considered to be in the best interest of the College.
 NICC may require a person to provide a medical statement from a physician for admission to a specific program or when it is otherwise in the best interest of the student and/or the College.

-Visit campus by attending a Welcome Wednesday visit day or by scheduling an individual appointment.
-Schedule your visit today at www.nicc.edu/comevisit or by calling the Admissions Office of the campus you plan to attend.
+Schedule your campus visit today at www.nicc.edu/comevisit or by calling the Admissions Office of the campus you plan to attend.

 PROGRAM ADMISSION